 - When requesting approval for amendments, researchers should read through the original approved application to ensure that the proposed amendments will not affect responses given in the original application.

-- Give attention to implications for compliance with legislative requirements including, the Guidelines Approved under Section 95A of the Privacy Act 1988, and the Statutory Guidelines on Research Issued for the Purposes of Health Privacy Principles.
+- Give attention to implications for compliance with legislative requirements including, the Guidelines Approved under Section 95A of the Privacy Act 1988 (PDF, 295kb), and the Statutory Guidelines on Research Issued for the Purposes of Health Privacy Principles.

 Any change of Supervision or personnel to be added or removed from the research project must be advised.